-In the 1990's the annual system peak has usually occurred in the winter.
+In the 1990's the annual system peak usually occurred in the winter.
 After 2000, the annual system peak has generally occurred in the summer.
 The system peak has switched to the summer as a result of several factors.
 First, the increasing demand for summer space conditioning in the residential and commercial classes and a decreasing demand for electric related space conditioning in the winter has contributed to shift from a winter peak to a summer peak.
 This trend in space conditioning is expected to continue.
 Second, Utah with a summer peak that is relatively higher than the winter peak has been growing faster than the system.
-This growth also has contributed to a shift from a winter peak to a summer peaking system.
+This growth also has contributed to a shift from a winter peak to a summer peak has been growing faster than the system.